Criticism of Google: YouTube

-In 2019, YouTube settled for $170 million the FTC and the New York Attorney General for alleged violations of the US Children's Online Privacy Protection Act (COPPA), which prohibits internet companies from collecting data from kids under 13.
+In 2019, YouTube settled for $170 million the Federal Trade Commission (FTC) and the New York Attorney General for alleged violations of the Children's Online Privacy Protection Act (COPPA), which prohibits internet companies from collecting data from kids under 13.
 YouTube's enactment of the settlement started in January 2020; this required creators to indicate whether their videos were intended for children, with fines of up to $42,530 per violation of COPPA.
 Some features that depend on user data are disabled on videos designated for children, including comments and channel branding watermarks; the 'donate' button; cards and end screens; live chat and live chat donations; notifications; and 'save to playlist' or 'watch later' features.
 Such channels will also become "ungooglable".

 In October 2021, YouTube, together with Snapchat and TikTok, participated in a Senate hearing on protecting children online.
 The session was prompted by Facebook whistle blower Frances Haugen's hearing prior.
-In the hearing, the social media companies tried to distance themselves from Facebook, to which Senate Commerce consumer protection Chair Richard Blumenthal responded saying “Being different from Facebook is not a defense", "That bar is in the gutter."
+In the hearing, the social media companies tried to distance themselves from Facebook, to which Senate Commerce consumer protection Chair Richard Blumenthal responded saying "Being different from Facebook is not a defense.
+That bar is in the gutter."

+On July 30, 2025, amid the implementation of the Online Safety Act 2023 in the United Kingdom, Google announced that it would begin to enforce "age assurance" policies for selected users in the United States as a trial.
+Machine learning will be used to determine the age of the user (regardless of any account information indicating their age) and restrict access to certain content and features across all Google properties, including YouTube (including, in particular, disabling personalized advertising and enabling certain digital wellbeing limits), if they are assumed to be under 18.
+On YouTube, this will be based on factors such as searches and video history, and the age of the account.
+The user must go through age verification via payment, scanned ID, or selfie to access all features if they are detected to be a minor.
+This announcement and change was met with immense backlash from YouTubers and privacy experts alike.
+Concerns were raised over being required to hand over data that could be leaked or breached.
+Many grew worried about the platform misclassifying them as underage and discouraging many others from using it.
+It also resulted in a Change.org petition that has amassed over 50,000 signatures with many decrying the decision as intrusive "AI spying".